DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 <img src="/img/getting-started/squirrel_seedshop.png" alt="Nut Shop Tutorial >|" width="40%"/>

-Because we have the humor of middle schoolers on Adderall, this quickstart tutorial implements data-driven features for our online DataSQRL seed shop.
+Because we have the humor of middle schoolers on Adderall, this quickstart tutorial implements a Customer 360 API for our online DataSQRL seed shop.
 Seeds and squirrels - how funny are we?

-We want to build a data service that exposes a Customer's purchase history and provides a spending analysis.
+We want to build a data API that exposes a Customer's purchase history and provides a spending analysis.
 Let's create an SQRL script for this purpose.

 ## Run SQRL Script {#run}